 In some cases, this question is important; in many others, it is irrelevant.

 If your organization requires an application to be built with a specific programming language, this question is important to ask.
-In fact, it should probably be asked first in order to weed out software firms who don’t have the resources to build the application in the required language.
+It should probably be asked first.
+This weeds out firms that don’t have the resources to build the application in the required language.

 The Big Picture